luciuscaviola/digitalminds.report/src/forecasting-2025/report.md

 [^1]: Authors made equal contributions to designing the survey and writing the report.
 LC coordinated recruitment and analysis.

-[^2]: Participants were instructed to assume the first digital mind is a machine-learning-based AI system created no later than 2040\.
+[^2]: For the sections on speed, social function, location, net welfare, pre-deployment, super-beneficiaries, experience-independent welfare, claims, false claims/denials, welfare capacity estimation, protections and rights, and political attention, participants were instructed to assume the first digital mind is a machine-learning-based AI system created no later than 2040\.

 [^3]: For a thorough literature review of work concerning the extension of moral consideration to artificial entities, see Harris & Anthis (2021).